 English is not just the language of international communication anymore.
 It has become the language of science, media, business, diplomacy, tourism, and a lot more.

-If you’re an English learner and want to take your English speaking and writing skills to the next level, focus on improving your English vocabulary.
+If you’re an English learner and want to take your English speaking and writing skills to the next level or you’re trying to learn English as a new language, focus on improving your English vocabulary.
+Whether you want to learn new words for your personal growth, school, or tests such as the SATs, vocabulary building can be a fun and rewarding experience.

 Vocabulary is an important skill to learn.
 After all, it is the foundation for the development of other skills like English listening, speaking, writing, reading, and pronunciation.
 Let’s have a quick look at why learning English vocabulary matters a lot.